n6garcia/EonCalc/README.md

 I am calling this Mathematic Reductive Algebra.

-I have devised a superset of Algebra that only keeps one rule, x=x ...
+I have devised a superset of Algebra that only keeps one rule, x=|x ...

 ## TRANSCRIBED NOTES (be warned)
 A real number r could be 2.2 or pi. pi is irrational.
 A collection of irrational imaginary numbers is an informal number.